 Professional Development and Career Planning

-Major Advisor: For most of our graduate students, the major advisor will be your single most important resource for professional development.
-In particular, your advisor will be better equipped than most to make you aware of opportunities to attend talks or conferences in your own specialty.
-They should also be helping you to understand the process of preparing papers for peer-reviewed publication, which is useful and marketable experience even for those who might not pursue and academic career.
+Program Manager – The program manager, with support from the faculty director, will be your most important resource for professional development.
+In particular, they will be better equipped than most to make you aware of opportunities to attend talks or conferences in your own specialty.
+They should also be helping you to understand the process of preparing papers for peer-reviewed publication, which is useful and marketable experience even for those who might not pursue an academic career.

 Travel to Meetings and Conferences

-Please review the institutional information on the Travel and Reimbursement website and discuss specifics with the relevant personnel supporting your travel prior to booking.
+Please review the institutional information on the Travel and Reimbursement website and discuss specifics with the program manager prior to booking any travel.
 It is extremely important that you coordinate your travel plans in accordance with University, Department, or Center policy well in advance of your travel to avoid the possibility of delays and/or denials of travel reimbursements.
-In particular, be certain that you understand what can and cannot be covered for your trip, including possible limits on hotel, meal, and ground transportation costs.

 AOS Graduate Student Travel Awards

-The Department of Atmospheric and Oceanic Sciences has limited funds available to award to current M.S. and Ph.D. graduate students in Atmospheric and Oceanic Sciences for travel to present at national and international conferences or to participate in field projects, summer schools, lab exchanges, collaboration visits, and other activities that enhance graduate scholarship.
-Details available here.
+The Department of Atmospheric and Oceanic Sciences has limited funds available to award to current AOS graduate students for travel to present at national and international conferences or to participate in field projects, summer schools, lab exchanges, collaboration visits, and other activities that enhance graduate scholarship.

 Campus-wide Resources for Professional Development

-Be sure to stay informed about the activities offered by the following campus services and programs as well.
+Be sure to keep a pulse on programs offered by the following campus services as well:

-Writing is an essential part of what graduate students do, whether it’s preparing a conference paper or poster or writing one’s doctoral dissertation.
+Writing Center - Writing is an essential part of what graduate students do, whether it’s preparing a technical report, a conference paper, a poster, or writing one’s doctoral dissertation.
 Written communication skills are regarded as essential by both academic and non-academic employers.
 The Writing Center helps undergraduate and graduate students in all disciplines become more effective, more confident writers.

-The mission of the University of Wisconsin-Madison Teaching Academy is to promote, recognize and support excellence in teaching and learning among faculty, staff and students across campus and beyond.
+UW Teaching Academy - The mission of the University of Wisconsin-Madison Teaching Academy is to “promote, recognize and support excellence in teaching and learning among faculty, staff and students across campus and beyond.”